lh3006a/csc470-fall2020/exercises/final/README.md

 The player will have a Holiday meter and everytime they get caught by the Grinch the Holiday meter will go down.
 If the Holiday meter reaches zero, the game is over.
 If the player is not able to get back to the center of the town when time runs out, the game is also over.

 The user will use the arrow keys to run around town and collect the different items that were stolen.
 The player will also be able to pick their sprite at the beginning of the game.
 The game takes place during the night so it will be dark, with houses that are covered in snow.
 The objects will be slightly hidden, but will have a particle effect so that the user can see them from far away.

-### Audio
 The title screen and instructions for the game will have some kind of Holiday music.
 During the gameplay, I am going to try to have snow crunching sounds when the user is running, and mute the sounds when they are stopped.

 ### Interface Sketches
 -MAKE THESE